ZerbinB/jewlerySite/README.md

 # jewlerySite
 Website for a ficticious jewlery store, including it's own visual design, item stock, sales system and client registration.
 This project was made using HTML, CSS, JavaScript, PHP and MySql.
+All code was written within VSCode.

 # Requirements
 - XAMPP to access MySql;